 Lindsay serves as the organization’s strategic leader and is responsible for raising funds and creating partnerships that further advance our mission.
-She is a Certified Fund Raising Executive and has served the nonprofit community for the past seven years, previously holding fundraising positions at the Dumb Friends League as well as Freedom Service Dogs of America.
+She is a Certified Fund Raising Executive and has served the nonprofit community for the past nine years, previously holding fundraising positions at the Dumb Friends League as well as Freedom Service Dogs of America.
 Lindsay graduated with a Master’s in Social Work from the University of Denver where she also earned a certificate in Animal-Assisted Social Work.

 As an avid animal welfare advocate and firm believer in the power of the human-animal bond, Lindsay is passionate about improving the well-being and safety of all animals.
 Lindsay shares her home with two adopted shelter dogs, and while she does not currently have cats, she has a sneaking suspicion that it is only a matter of time before one joins her pack...

 Sherri has managed general operations at The Feline Fix since 2010.
 She manages workflow and other administrative duties.
 Her role ensures the clinic conducts business effectively and efficiently.
 Sherri has been a manager in animal welfare for over 25 years.
 She lives with her partner of 40+ years and two adopted felines—one with four legs and FIV and one with two and a half legs.

 Katye is a Certified Veterinary Technician and has more than ten years of experience in animal welfare with an emphasis on high volume, high quality spay and neuter.
 She oversees all aspects of The Feline Fix's veterinary clinic and programs.
 Katye is a Colorado native, a true crime aficionado, and is the proud parent to her kitties (Stan Lee, Wilson, Frodo, and Crackers), her pup (Mort Ruffalo), and her daughter (Hailee).